 By 1838, only about 2,000 Cherokees had left their Georgia homeland for Indian Territory.
 President Martin Van Buren sent General Winfield Scott and 7,000 soldiers to expedite the removal process...[T]hey marched the Indians more than 1,200 miles to Indian Territory.
 Whooping cough, typhus, dysentery, cholera and starvation were epidemic along the way, and historians estimate that more than 5,000 Cherokee died as a result of the journey.

 By 1840, tens of thousands of Native Americans had been driven off of their land in the southeastern states and forced to move across the Mississippi to Indian Territory [present day Oklahoma].
 The federal government promised that their new land would remain unmolested forever, but as the line of white settlement pushed westward, “Indian Country” shrank and shrank.
 In 1907, Oklahoma became a state and Indian Territory was gone for good.
+A 2020 decision by the Supreme Court, however, highlighted ongoing interest in Native American territorial rights.
+In a 5-4 decision, the Court ruled that a huge area of Oklahoma is still considered an American Indian reservation.
 Continue reading from History